Join Our Team

 FLIPA is a nonprofit membership association of safety net providers working in partnership to provide the highest quality healthcare to the most vulnerable populations in Upstate New York since 2017.
 FLIPA is renowned for its commitment to integrating primary care and behavioral health.
 Our growing membership includes a combination of federally qualified health centers (FQHCs), behavioral health providers, and a rural health network and serves individuals across Upstate New York.

-At FLIPA, we value individuals’ unique backgrounds, experiences, and perspectives.
+Equal Employment Opportunity Statement: At FLIPA, we value individuals’ unique backgrounds, experiences, and perspectives.
 We are committed to fostering an environment where all qualified applicants are encouraged to apply and will receive equal consideration for employment.
 We do not discriminate based on race, color, religion, age, sex, gender identity or expression, national origin, disability status, veteran status, or any other characteristic protected by federal, state, or local laws.

 We believe that building a strong team starts with hiring individuals whose skills and perspectives reflect the communities we serve.
 We actively promote opportunity for all and strive to ensure that each team member’s talents and potential are recognized and valued.
 Our hiring decisions are based solely on individual merit.